bdunn44/MediaElement.js-Vaadin/README.md

 This Vaadin add-on provides a MediaElement.js media player component with hooks into client-side events and methods that allow you to play music/videos, control the player from the server side, and listen to player events such as Paused, Seeked, PlaybackEnded, etc.

 MediaElement.js is a fully-featured HTML5 audo & video player with Flash and Silverlight fallback for older browsers.
-It supports a wide array of audio formats.
+It supports a wide array of audio formats and YouTube/Vimeo sources.
 See the MediaElement.js website for more details.

 Vaadin Directory: http://vaadin.com/addon/mediaelementjs-player